fleschutz/PowerShell/Docs/cheat-sheet.md

   }
 }
 $Person01 = [Person]::new()                                 # Instantiate a new Person object.
-$Person01.FirstName = 'Trevor'                              # Set the FirstName property on the Person object.
+$Person01.FirstName = 'Joe'                                 # Set the FirstName property on the Person object.
 $Person01.FullName()                                        # Call the FullName() method on the Person object.
 Returns 'Trevor Sullivan'